Tarragona: Religious buildings

-Modern Tarragona
+Economy

+Tarragona is home to one of the largest ports in Spain, which is an export hub for the Spanish car industry.

-Tarragona is home to a large port and the Rovira i Virgili University.
-Much of its economic activity comes from a large number of chemical industries located south of the city.
+Much of its economic activity comes from a number of chemical industries located west of the city.
+One quarter of all the chemical production in Spain is found in Tarragona.
+In 2025 this industry employed some 5,800 people.
+The industrial park is home to, amongst others, Ercros.

+Rovira i Virgili University is here.

-The main living heritage is the Popular Retinue, a great parade of dances, bestiary and spoken dances, and the human towers.
-They specially participate in Santa Tecla Festival.
-They are so popular in Tarragona and also in all Catalonia that they have got their own home.
-It is called "Casa de la Festa", Festivities House, where you can visit them all year.
+The most significant living heritage is the Popular Retinue, a great parade of dances, bestiary and spoken dances, as well as the building of human towers called castells.
+These cultural traditional are especially visible during the Santa Tecla Festival, and are so popular in Tarragona that they have their own home called the "Casa de la Festa", Festivities House, which can be visited all year.

 A number of beaches, some awarded a Blue Flag designation, line the Mediterranean coast near the city.

 Tarragona is located near the resort of Salou and the PortAventura World (PortAventura Park, the most visited theme park in Spain, Ferrari Land and also the PortAventura Caribe Aquatic Park).

-The city is served by Camp de Tarragona railway station, and is located a few kilometres away from Reus Airport, which has many low-cost destinations and charter-flights (over a million passengers per year).
-The port is an export hub for the Spanish car industry.
+The city is served by Camp de Tarragona high-speed railway station, and is located a few kilometres away from Reus Airport, which offers low-cost charter-flights (over a million passengers per year).

 Reus is the second city of the Tarragona area (101,767 inhabitants in 2006), known by its commercial activity and for being the place where the architect Antoni Gaudí was born.

 The city hosted the 2018 Mediterranean Games, one year later than planned, because of political and economical instability.

 Tourism

 Tarragona is one of the World Heritage Journeys in the European Union.
-Tourism is focused on the key sites of Mercat Central de Tarragona (Central Market of Tarragona), La Rambla Nova (the main shopping street), El Serrallo fishing village, the surrounding beaches of the golden coast, the key plazas (Plaça de la Font, Plaça del Fòrum, Plaça del Rei), Balcó del Mediterrani, Praetorium and Roman Circus, Roman Amphitheatre, Model of Roman Tarraco, and the cathedral.
+Tourism is focused on the main sites of Mercat Central de Tarragona (Central Market of Tarragona), La Rambla Nova (the main shopping street), El Serrallo fishing village, the surrounding beaches of the golden coast, the key plazas (Plaça de la Font, Plaça del Fòrum, Plaça del Rei), Balcó del Mediterrani, Praetorium and Roman Circus, Roman Amphitheatre, Model of Roman Tarraco, and the cathedral.
+PortAventura World theme park resort complex is nearby.

-The GR 92 long distance footpath, which roughly follows the length of the Mediterranean coast of Spain, has a staging point at Tarragona.
+The GR 92 long-distance footpath, which roughly follows the length of the Mediterranean coast of Spain, has a staging point at Tarragona.
 Stage 25 links northwards to Torredembarra, a distance of 20.0 km, whilst stage 26 links southwards to Cambrils, a distance of 28.1 km.

-Food and drink
+Cuisine

 Tarragona contains a number of small bars, restaurants, and cafes serving tapas and sandwiches, and local seafood and Catalan dishes like "pa amb tomàquet" or "neules i torrons".
 Many such outlets are found in the historic centre, including those at the Plaça de la Font, Plaça del Rei and Plaça del Fòrum.
-The neighbourhood of El Serrallo, at the harbour, specialises in seafood cuisine.
+The neighborhood of El Serrallo, at the harbour, specialises in seafood cuisine.